-Residency Information for Tuition Purposes
+Residency Information for Lower In-State Tuition Rate

 Every applicant for admission to Seminole State College is required to make a statement as to his or her length of residence in Florida.
 The student must establish his or her presence, or the presence of his or her parent or parents, in the state for at least the previous 12 months.
 The student's resident status must be for the purpose of maintaining a bona fide domicile and not merely a temporary residence or abode prior to enrollment at Seminole State College.